-TUTORIAL: Three Ways to Attach Jointed Limbs
+Three Ways to Attach Jointed Arms and Legs

 Plastic doll joints are my favorite - they are easy to install, durable and washable.
-If you can't get your hands on joints, safety eyes will work great as well, although the stems on the eyes might be a tad too short when using bulkier yarns.
+If you can't get your hands on joints, safety eyes will work great as well, although the stems on the eyes might be a bit too short when using bulkier yarns.

 Finish the arms and legs, stuff them firmly and close the opening.